If you or someone you are with are in danger

 What is Mental Health?

-Mental health is a state of well-being in which a person:
+Mental health is a state of well-being where the person is able to:

 Does that sound impossible?